jedcn/reveal-ck/README.md

 quickly author [reveal.js](http://lab.hakim.se/reveal-js/)
 presentations.

-`reveal-ck` can take a single file as input and generate a set of slides from it.
+The gem provides an executable of the same name, `reveal-ck`, that can take a single file as input and generate a set of slides from it.

 The hope is that you will be able to leverage all of the power, beauty, and functionality that comes from reveal.js while focusing